ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 To apply for a GPA adjustment, students must complete the following steps:

-- Meet with an academic advisor to begin an application
+- Meet with their academic advisor or program coordinator to begin an application.

-- Select a maximum of six courses with grades C-, D+, D, F, NF, SF, M and/or U to be removed from the GPA and earned hours
+- Select up to the maximum number of courses (six for undergraduate students and three for graduate students) with grades C-, D+, D, F, NF, SF, M and/or U to be removed from the GPA and earned hours.

 Once the steps outlined above have been completed, the Office of the University Registrar will remove the student-selected grades from the calculation of the student’s GPA and earned hours.
 The grades will be retained on the student's transcript with the notation of an “E” (excluded) in the repeat column.
 The official grade for the courses will be changed to X* (e.g., XC-, XD) to denote a GPA adjustment.